confluentinc/tutorials/reordering-streams/kstreams/README.md

 }
 ```

-Kafka Streams calls the`Procerssor.init` method when creating the topology and the method performs setup actions defined by the developer.
+Kafka Streams calls the`Processor.init` method when creating the topology and the method performs setup actions defined by the developer.
 In this case, the initialization steps are:
-1. Store a reference to the state store used to re-order the records.
+1. Store a reference to the state store used to reorder the records.
 2. Store a [ProcessorContext](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.7.0/org/apache/kafka/streams/processor/api/ProcessorContext.html) reference which you'll use to forward records to downstream operators.
 3. Using the `ProcessorContext` to schedule a punctuation - the main part of this tutorial.